faceyacc/grooves/README.md

 npm start
 ```

-Once the app is running you can login with your Spotify account to track trends in your music and sort music by audio features (i.e. danceability, energy, and tempo.
+Once the app is running you can login with your Spotify account to track trends in your music and sort music by audio features (i.e. danceability, energy, and tempo).

 ## Demo